-Python is definitely competent when it comes to web development, however personally I'd avoid it for most projects that need good runtime performance, unless you're under a lot of pressure to develop things quickly or are able to avoid a lot of hardware to run your app.
+Python is definitely competent when it comes to web development, however personally I'd avoid it for most projects that need good runtime performance, unless you're under a lot of pressure to develop things quickly or are able to afford a lot of hardware to run your app.

 code PHP (Laravel, Lumen and pure PHP)